TanyaS08/PFTC5_Gr3/README.md

 **Script naming structure**

-Each subtask related to/needing a coding workflow should be contained within its own script and should be named starting with the subtask number and a brief descriptive name
+Each subtask related to/needing a coding workflow should be contained within its own script and should be named starting with the subtask number and a brief descriptive name.
+Scripts should be placed in the `scrpits/'` folder